SDNovice/Challenge-1-Refactoring-Horiseon/README.md

 ## Usage

-  JavaScript has yet to be added to this site, but here's a link/
+  JavaScript has yet to be added to this site, but here's a link https://sdnovice.github.io/challenge-1-refactoring-horiseon/